 - Separate keywords with commas, with no spaces between them.

-- TIP!: Copy and paste the above queries into your eBay search bar, and replace the surnames with some of yours and see what you find!
-(If you get too many results, refine it by clicking on the Collectibles category and Used condition in the left side-bar).
+- TIP!: Copy and paste the above queries into your eBay search bar, and replace the surnames with some of yours and see what you find (if you get too many results, refine the search by clicking on the Collectibles category and Used condition in the left side-bar).